PEMF Therapy for Dogs: Ease Pain and Improve Movement

 🐾 Here's a quick rundown of the blog post:

 PEMF stands for pulsed electromagnetic field therapy.
-A pulsed electromagnetic field combines electric and magnetic fields.
+It uses a combination of electric and magnetic fields, two forces we’re exposed to every day.

 dog-arthritis